HL7/fhir-qi-core/input/pages/index.md

 ### Provenance

 QI-Core addresses provenance at a data element level.
-We address data element provenance as defined with the individual FHIR resource.
+We address data element provenance as defined by each respective FHIR resource.
 Each FHIR resource has its own way to address provenance (author, performer, author or issued date, occurrence date, etc.).
 Therefore, we assure QI-Core can handle provenance based on the resource modeling.
 The US domain Quality Data Model handles provenance in the same way and the mapping tables from QDM attributes to QI-Core/FHIR